-

 Beneficial properties

-Like all green teas, Longjing is rich in antioxidants, vitamins and minerals.
+Like all green teas, Longjing is rich in antioxidants, vitamins, and minerals.
 This tea has a number of beneficial properties:

 - Improves brain function and memory

-- Increases immunity
+- Boosts immunity

 - Promotes weight loss